psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 ...

 Mrs. Doherty `[sic]`, the "Carrick witch," applied to have a child named Flaherty who had been left to her care by her mother, taken into the house.
-It appeared that the mother had been hired out for harvest work at rumunerative wages and had agreed to pay the "witch" 1s 6d per week for supporting the child, buf a fortnight had now elapsed, and no tale or tidings could be had of her whereabouts, consequently the above request was made.
+It appeared that the mother had been hired out for harvest work at remunerative wages and had agreed to pay the "witch" 1s 6d per week for supporting the child, buf a fortnight had now elapsed, and no tale or tidings could be had of her whereabouts, consequently the above request was made.
 The child was admitted and a warrant issued for the apprehension of the mother.
 ```

 A couple of years later, Mary Doheny would be found at the Clonmel Sessions having brought a charge for an assault upon herself and another woman.